martin-endress/profiling-cloud-functions/README.md

 docker stats are retrieved from information about control groups.

-these are available in /sys/fs/cgroup/docker/<long_id>/
+these are available in /sys/fs/cgroup/<type>/docker/<long_id>/

+type can be 'memory', 'cpu'

 For example, 'cpuacct.usage' stores the current cpu usage.
 This is also available in stats (every 1s).